 You and your ex-partner can agree to offset your pension without a court order.

-You should get advice from a family lawyer who knows about pensions in divorce or dissolution as the rules are complicated.
+You should get advice from a family lawyer who specialises in pensions in divorce or dissolution as the rules are complicated.

 Find out the value of your pension

 Only the person who is a member of the pension scheme, or who has taken out the pension, can ask for a valuation.

 In divorce or dissolution, pensions are valued using the ‘cash equivalent transfer value’.

 This is the amount you’d get if you moved your pension elsewhere.

 It might be less than the ‘fund value’ of your pension because it will include charges for transferring.

 How you find out the value of your pension depends on where in the UK you’re divorcing or dissolving your civil partnership.

 Ask your pension provider for a statement that will give you the cash equivalent transfer value for divorce purposes.